Shami Chakrabarti: Anglo-American relations

 Chakrabarti is an alumna of the British-American Project, and has been a governor of the Ditchley Foundation.

 Personal life

-Chakrabati was married to Martyn Hopper, a litigation lawyer, from 1995 until they divorced in 2014.
+Chakrabarti was married to Martyn Hopper, a litigation lawyer, from 1995 until they divorced in 2014.

 She opposes grammar schools on the grounds of social divisiveness and because she says they enforce segregation.
-Her son attends Dulwich College, a fee-paying private school, leading some to attack her views on education as hypocritical.
+Her son was a former pupil of Dulwich College, a fee-paying private school, leading some to attack her views on education as hypocritical.

-She lives in Lambeth, South London.
-Chakrabarti identifies as a feminist.
-Her favourite novel is To Kill a Mockingbird.
+Chakrabarti lives in Lambeth, South London.
+She identifies as a feminist.
+Her favourite novel is To Kill a Mockingbird by Harper Lee.

-She was portrayed by Indira Varma in the film Official Secrets.
+Chakrabarti was portrayed by Indira Varma in the 2019 film Official Secrets.

 Awards and honours

 Chakrabarti is a member of the Foundation for Information Policy Research advisory council.

 She was appointed a Commander of the Order of the British Empire (CBE) in the 2007 Queen's Birthday Honours.

 In 2011, she was awarded the President's Medal by the British Academy.